marsonwork/Black-Box/InitialSetup/UPS-Hat/README.md

 2. After that download the INA219.py script provided by waveshare (I have provided the same script here for convenience)

-3. Then create a directory and place that script (INA219.py) into that.
-After that download the scripts: ups-server.py and ups-datalogger.py.
+3. Then create a directory (ex: ```mkdir ups-hat```) and place that script (INA219.py) into that.
+After that download the scripts: ups-server.py, ups-datalogger.py and templates folder.
+Move all these into the ups-hat directory.
+(Hint: For downloading and moving, you can also use another linux system and scp the files from there to ups-hat directory).

 4. Now you can any of the following using commands are: ```python ups-server.py``` or ```python ups-datalogger.py```